Mental Health Crisis Support Case Management

-Individuals and family members will no longer suffer alone.
+Individuals and family members no longer face their journey alone.

 The mental health system and related services create a confusing and bureaucratic black hole.

-Mental health crisis support and advocacy services in Beit Shemesh as well as all over Israel, are drastically sought after by both native born Israelis and Olim.
+Mental health crisis support and advocacy services in Israel are drastically sought after by both native born Israelis and recent immigrants.
 Thankfully, in 2022, there is an ever growing basket of services addressing mental health.

 However, even with the quantity of mental health services in Israel, people in crisis and their families are still suffering tremendous distress and difficulty in accessing the services that are available.
 The providers of the services are often disconnected from each other, leaving the public without a clear navigation path to healing.
 There is an enormous knowledge gap regarding the availability of services, the needs and rights of people suffering in a moment of crisis and the needs and rights of their families.